1.3 CPB Content Outline & Weights

 Key Takeaways

-• The outline spans insurance fundamentals, billing regulations, HIPAA and compliance, reimbursement, billing workflow, coding knowledge for billers, and case analysis.
+• The outline spans types of insurance, billing regulations, HIPAA and compliance, reimbursement and collections, billing workflow, coding for billers, and integrated case analysis.

-• Billing workflow and reimbursement-related domains carry the heaviest weight, reflecting the CPB's revenue cycle focus.
+• Billing workflow, reimbursement, and compliance-related domains carry the heaviest weight, reflecting the CPB's revenue cycle focus.

 • Always pull the current content outline directly from AAPC's CPB certification page, because domain names and weights are revised periodically.